 Creating a map that works for you

 I want to give you an example of what this "transition" process looks like in practice.
-Because if you're changing career paths it can be really easy to point at where you want to go and say "I can't do that.
+Because if you want to change your career without burning bridges it can be really easy to point at where you want to go and say "I can't do that.
 I don't have the first clue about it".

 Transition steps in action